Fabric wall panels in a home

 However, we can increase the thickness and adapt the finish wall to the desire size to fit a molding.
 Again, tell us about your molding depth in advance to avoid any surprises.

-For example, a room such as an office has special requirements.
+For example, a room like an office has special requirements.
 If the sound bounces too much on the walls, it is not ideal!

 To summarize, the track system use by VETHOMAN offers design flexibility and precision fit in your project.

-Meanwhile if you are ready with your fabric wall panels project, tell us about it.
+Meanwhile if you are ready with your fabric wall panels, or need help contact us.